kurval/roger-skyline-1/README.md

 4. Restart the network service and check new ip
 `sudo service networking restart`
 `ip a`
+if enp0s3 is down run this command to enable
+`ip link set enp0s3 up`

 ## #Change the SSH Default Port <a id="sshPort"></a>
 https://www.linuxlookup.com/howto/change_default_ssh_port